nickmiller-iit/SoybeanLooper/AnalysisNotes.md

 Attempting to resolve haplotypes with freebayes doesn't give us any haplotypes.

 Turns out that most of the SNPs are rare, only a handful at intermediate frequencies.

+## BUSCO analysis

+We are planning a USDA-NIFA foundational proposal.
+As part of the, we will improve the genome assembly.
+It would be good to know how good it is already.
+To that end, we will get some BUSCO stats.